Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Data Piling of Independent Test Data

-For the case of strong spikes, if $\tau_1^2 = \tau_2^2$, then $\dim{\Sc} - m = 1$, which implies that a second data piling direction in $\Sc$ is asymptotically unique.
-In contrast, if $\tau_1^2 > \tau_2^2$ then $\dim{\Sc} - m \ge 1$, which implies that there may be a multi-dimensional subspace in $\Sc$ such that any direction in this subspace yields second data piling.
-Hence, for all cases, we can conclude that there exists a direction $w \in \Sc$ which yields second data piling.
-Meanwhile, a direction $w \in \Sc_X \setminus \Sc$ also yields second data piling since this direction is asymptotically orthogonal to the common leading eigenspace $\Uc$, resulting in projections of $\Yc_1$ and $\Yc_2$ converge to a same location.
-Among these second data piling directions, we will find a second maximal data piling direction, which provides asymptotic maximal distance between the two piles of independent test data, in the following sections.
+Theorem~\ref{thm:test data piling} tells that independent test data are asymptotically distributed along parallel $m$-dimensional affine subspaces $\Lc_1$ and $\Lc_2$ in $\Sc$.
+It implies that if we find a direction $\wv \in \Sc$ such that $\wv$ is asymptotically orthogonal to $\Lc_1$ and $\Lc_2$, then $P_{\wv}\Yc$ yields second data piling and in turn achieves perfect classification of independent test data.
+Since $\dim{\Sc} - m \ge 1$ for all cases, there always exists a direction $\wv \in \Sc$ which yields second data piling.
+Meanwhile, any direction $\wv \in \Sc_{\Xc} \setminus \Sc$ also yields second data piling since $\wv$ is asymptotically orthogonal to the common leading eigenspace $\Uc$, resulting in projections of $\Yc_1$ and $\Yc_2$ converging to the same location.
+Among the many second data piling directions, we will find a second maximal data piling direction, which asymptotically maximizes the distance between the two piles of independent test data.